Community Involvement – Experience, Leadership & Dedication

 - Opposed unrealistic, spiraling employee salary range increases and voted to reduce city employee head-count through attrition, without sacrificing city services.

-- Restricted short-term residential rentals to preserve residential neighborhood character and prevent commercial party-rental activity in residential areas.
+- Banned short-term residential rentals to preserve residential neighborhood character and prevent commercial party-rental activity in residential areas.

 - Banned the sale/distribution of styrofoam products to prevent the toxic runoff onto our beaches and ocean.